ent/ent/doc/website/blog/2021-10-11-generating-ent-schemas-from-existing-sql-databases.md

 }
 ```

-Now we can run `go generate ./ent` again and use the new schema to a `phone` to the User entity.
+Now we can run `go generate ./ent` again and use the new schema to add a `phone` to the User entity.

 ## Future Plans

 As mentioned above this initial version supports MySQL and PostgreSQL databases.
 It also supports all types of SQL relations.
-I have plans to further upgrade the tool and add more features such as more
+I have plans to further upgrade the tool and add features such as missing
 PostgreSQL fields, default values, and more.

 ## Wrapping Up